BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: BBOPlace-Bench

 \section{BBOPlace-Bench}

 In this section, we introduce our proposed BBO benchmark, BBOPlace-Bench, for chip placement.
+Figure~\ref{fig:overview} gives an illustration of our BBOPlace-Bench.
+Without BBOPlace-Bench, applying BBO to chip placement involves significant engineering barriers, including parsing complex industrial dataset formats (e.g., Bookshelf and LEF/DEF), designing legal mappings from BBO solutions to physical layouts, and integrating complex EDA tools for evaluation.
+BBOPlace-Bench addresses these obstacles by unifying the preprocessing, decoding, and evaluation pipelines, allowing BBO researchers to focus solely on algorithm design.
 We first introduce how to bridge existing chip placement cases, i.e., ISPD 2005~\cite{nam2005ispd2005} and ICCAD 2015~\cite{iccad15}, with BBO in Section~\ref{sec:bench-chips}.
 Then, we introduce the three major components in our benchmark, i.e., problem formulation, optimization algorithm, and evaluation in Sections~\ref{sec:3-2}, \ref{sec:3-3}, and \ref{sec:3-4}, respectively.
 We finally introduce the BBO user-friendly interfaces and give a code example in Section~\ref{sec:3-5}.
-Figure~\ref{fig:overview} gives an illustration of our BBOPlace-Bench.